 As part of the Campus Master Plan, New College has removed exotic invasive grasses and replaced them with native Florida ground covers that reduce the expense and carbon footprint of mowing and create a more diverse and natural landscape in the center of campus.
 Project funding was provided by the New College Foundation thanks to a generous gift from Phyllis Collins.

 Students, faculty and supporters gathered in May 2018 for the unveiling of 10 beehive boxes, the foundation of a New College apiary.
 Students from the biology and arts programs – and kids from the College’s Child Care Center – teamed up to paint the boxes with colorful designs.
-Emily Saarinen, associate professor of biology and environmental studies, sponsored a Pollination Club and Pollination Ecology Tutorial, which spawned an independent study project.
+Emily Heffernan, associate professor of biology and environmental studies, sponsored a Pollination Club and Pollination Ecology Tutorial, which spawned an independent study project.
 The hives sit on the northern side of the Caples campus, near the Environmental Studies program offices.

 In 2015, students worked to bring New College into the Post-Landfill Action Network, a consortium of campuses across the country dedicated to work toward reducing the waste they produce.